-The queries worksheet is powerful because it allows more flexibility in terms of where data for the survey can reside.

 Linked Tables

 linked_table is the other use for the queries worksheet. linked_table allows you to launch a subform that can edit a different data table.
-For example, if a survey is dealing with information about households, the user may want to ask questions about the general household but also questions about specific users. linked_table can be used to launch subforms that ask questions about the specific household members.
+For example, if a survey is dealing with information about households, the user may want to ask questions about the general household but also questions about specific members. linked_table can be used to launch subforms that ask questions about the specific household members.

 The survey worksheet may look like this: